 Titama swept through the plastic blocking the doorway.
 Jojo followed, circling around the downed tech.
-The second room was almost the same as the first but slightly smaller, with only room for a dozen of the cloning tanks.
-Only one of the mounts was empty, the monitors still there but the cylinder gone, clearly the one belonging to the cloned girl Titama and Jojo still had in the van.
+The second room was almost the same as the first but slightly smaller, with only room for a dozen cloning tanks.
+Only one of the mounts was empty, the monitors left behind but the cylinder gone.
+Clearly the one belonging to the cloned girl Titama and Jojo had in the van.
 The cylinders were all full-sized but the clones inside them were smaller.
 Just like the adults in the other room, the child clones were in various stages of growth.
 Some were like grapes that had died on the vine, shrunken and shrivelly, while others were ready to be plucked.
 It was hard to tell the boys from the girls without looking down.
 Prepubescent, they all had undeveloped chests, skinny limbs with narrow shoulders and hips, as well as peaceful, sleeping faces.
 Floating in the fluid, they all looked as vulnerable as the girl Titama had almost delivered.
 Evenly divided between girls and boys they came in a mix of different ethnicities.

 “What’s going on?”
 The second geek said.

 Just to be sure, Titama went from monitor to monitor beside the tanks.
 The clones were all designed to be fully cognitive just like the girl in the van, capable of thoughts, emotions, the ability to learn and feel.
 The closest you could get to owning a human being.
 The second geek circled through the rows of tanks, keeping his distance from Titama and Jojo.
-The first geek stumbled back inside through the plastic strips, holding his midsection.
+The first stumbled back inside, holding his midsection.

 The geeks weren’t fighters, and they could tell by Titama’s voice that she was serious.
 The second man looped around and took off running.
 The first limped after him and disappeared.

 Without answering, Titama set the boltgun and its tank down and took the sledgehammer in both hands.
 She swung it with all her strength at the base of the nearest cylinder.
 The glass was reinforced and the hammer bounced off with a loud clunk, almost without leaving a mark.
-Titama hit it again, muscles bunching, and a spider web-shaped crack broke out across the surface of the tank.
+Titama hit it again, muscles bunching, and a spider web crack broke out across the surface of the tank.
 A third blow and the cylinder imploded.
-The thick, glowing fluid started to pour out of the hole and across the floor.
-Titama stepped back from the rapidly growing puddle.
-The boy in the cylinder hung from his tubes as the fluid drained away.
+Thick, glowing fluid started to pour out of the hole and across the floor.
+Titama stepped away from the rapidly growing puddle.
+The boy in the cylinder hung from his tubes as the fluid drained.
 The monitor next to the cloning tank stopped beeping and started to flatline.